The Council of Christians and Jews is the Leading National Forum for Christian-Jewish engagement.

 CCJ was founded in 1942, during the darkest days of the Second World War and the Holocaust by Archbishop of Canterbury William Temple and Chief Rabbi Joseph Hertz, to promote religious and cultural understanding between Christian and Jewish communities and to advance the elimination of religious and racial prejudice, hatred and discrimination with particular reference to antisemitism, underpinned by ethical and social teachings common to Judaism and Christianity.

 CCJ’s message remains as important and relevant today as it was then and CCJ’s programmes, in Education, Dialogue and Social action continue to enable good relations between faiths as we meet growing contemporary challenges.

-The Deputy Director will be supported by a dynamic team to deliver innovative and high quality projects which contribute towards positive relationships between Christians and Jews in the UK.
+CCJ is seeking to appoint a part-time programming assistant to deliver innovative and high quality projects which contribute towards positive relationships between Christians and Jews in the UK.

 This is a paid internship of between 10-14 hours/week.

 Application by letter (no more than 2 sides of A4) and CV to: Director@ccj.org.uk

 Applications will be considered on a rolling basis.